 If you’re a pet owner or considering adopting, we’ll give you the rundown on Labrador Retriever’s to see if they’re the right fit.
 We’ll cover breed characteristics, personality, cost, common illnesses, and references to pop-culture.
 Scroll down to find the freshest Labrador Retriever influencers that’ll brighten up your Insta feed!

 But, as we all know, having a dog isn’t always as easy as scrolling through your feed.
-So before giving the run down on Labs, we’re going to tell you how to protect your pooch, and explain how pet insurance could help take the bite out of vet bills.
+So before giving the run down on Labs, we’re going to tell you how to protect your pooch, and explain how Lemonade’s pet insurance plans for dogs could help take the bite out of vet bills.

 Getting pet insurance for your Labrador